pepa65/piring/README.md

 # piring
-Controlling a school bell system from a Raspberry Pi
+Control a school bell system from a Raspberry Pi

 ## Usage
 `ring`